ReclaiMe Data Recovery Training

 you need to recover RAID configuration only if disks were upgraded

-In case of filesystem damage you need to
+In case of filesystem damage LVM and md-raid metadata are usually correct

 Filesystem damage in most cases is associated with